The sky is falling! The sky is falling!

 When snow falls the world becomes quieter.
 Very small temperature differences define the difference between rain and snow.
 A snowflake forms when very cold water drops freeze onto dust particles.
 This creates an ice crystal.
 Falling down in the sky, water vapor continues to freeze onto the original crystal forming the six sided snowflake.
 Look at Snowflake Bentley’s Snowflake Photos to see that in fact, every snow flake IS different!
 The temperature at which the crystal forms is more important than the humidity in determining snowflake patterns.
 Longer needle like crystals form at 23 degrees F and flat, plate like snowflakes form at 5 degrees F. The atmospheric conditions during the crystals fall.
 Look closely at the different crystal arms.
 Draw five different shapes and sizes of snowflakes in your journal.

 Activity 4 Aquifers

 Precipitation delivers groundwater.
 What is not evaporated, run off, or absorbed by plants and animals, filters deep down into the ground into underground aquifers.
 Aquifers are underground areas of porous rock through which water is filtered.
-Ground water may flow as quickly as 50 feet per year or 50 feet per century.
+Ground water may flow as quickly as 50 feet per year or as slowly as 50 feet per century!
 In areas where surface water is not available, people drill into underground aquifers for water.
 If the water is not replenished by precipitation, or is polluted by ground water sources such as industry, agricultural fertilizers, urban run off, road de-icing chemicals or pesticides, a community’s water resources will be stressed.
 Research different types of aquifers as part of the water cycle and draw a section through a typical one.